-Free SHS in private schools is 'unconstitutional' – Majority Leader tells NDC
+Free SHS in private schools is 'unconstitutional' – Majority leader tells NDC

 Click for Market Deals →

-Majority Leader and Minister for Parliamentary Affairs, Osei-Kyei-Mensah-Bonsu has said the portion of the opposition National Democratic Congress (NDC) 2020 manifesto that promises to extend the Free SHS policy to private schools in underserved communities offends the 1992 Constitution.
+Majority Leader and Minister for Parliamentary Affairs, Osei Kyei-Mensah-Bonsu has said that the portion of the opposition National Democratic Congress (NDC) 2020 manifesto that promises to extend the Free SHS policy to private schools in underserved communities offends the 1992 Constitution.

-Speaking in an interview on Kumasi-based Angel FM monitored by MyNewsGh.com, the Majority Leader added to his party’s doubts about the NDC’s commitment to sustaining the policy if it wins the upcoming elections by raising the constitutional argument against the opposition party’s pledge which has already been welcomed by private school operators.
+Speaking in an interview on Kumasi-based Angel FM, the Majority Leader added to his party’s doubts about the NDC’s commitment to sustaining the policy if it wins the upcoming elections, by raising the constitutional argument against the opposition party’s pledge which has already been welcomed by private school operators.

 “When I heard it I said to myself that this man should be careful about some of the things that he says; I’m talking about the constitution”, buttressing his argument by quoting Article 25 Clause 2 of the 1992 Constitution thus, “Every person shall have the right, at his own expense, to establish and maintain a private school or schools at all levels and of such categories and in accordance with such conditions as may be provided by law.”